geneontology/go-hosted-wiki/README.md

 - Download dumps and prepare them
   - Download
-	- Go to "Control Panel"
+	- Go to the Control Panel
-	- "Files" -> "Backup"
+	- Go to "Backup"
 	- Select "Files" and "MySQL 5"; click "Backup now"
 	- (Wait for backups to be created, may take a few minutes)
 	- Click on "Download backups" tab